biboyd/SALSA/paper.md

 equivalent width, etc.) and thus creates synthetic absorber catalogs very similar to those made from observational studies.

+# Summary

 The “SPICE (Simple Procedure for Iterative Cloud Extraction) method” is a novel method that uses cell level data from the simulation to find the contiguous groups of cells which will meaningfully contribute absorption line features to the synthetic spectra.
 It does this through an iterative process that isolates the regions along the LightRay with the highest number density values and returns those regions with observationally detectable column densities as individual absorbers (see \autoref{fig:1} or for more details, the documentation[^3]).
 This method provides direct access to the information contained in the simulation (e.g. temperature, velocity, metallicity, etc.) and, in turn, more information than can be provided by spectral absorption line analysis alone.

 ![These plots were generated using FOGGIE simulation data [@Peeples:2019].
 The